geoscixyz/gpg/content/foundations/foundations_sevensteps.rst

  1. **Setup:** Establish the geoscience objectives, consider conventional practice, and identify how geophysics might contribute.
  2. **Properties:** Characterize materials that can be expected and establish the likely physical property contrasts.
  3. **Surveys:** Determine a suitable geophysical survey, and design an effective and efficient field survey.
 Identify possible sources of error, noise and mis-interpretation.
- 4. **Data:** Carry out the field survey, taking all necessary actions to ensure compelete, high quality, and cost effective data sets.
+ 4. **Data:** Carry out the field survey, taking all necessary actions to ensure complete, high quality, and cost effective data sets.
  5. **Processing:** Plot the data, and apply appropriate processing and analysis.
  6. **Interpretation:** Interpret results in terms of physical property distributions, and then in terms of the original geoscience objectives.
  7. **Synthesis:** Combine interpretations with prior knowledge about the problem, and with other relevant information.
 Decide if your results are adequate for the particular problem.
 Iteration is usually necessary.